-Algorithm 2 summarizes the above greedy reservation strategy, which has time complexity $O(\bar{d}T)$ and space complexity O(T).
-This is because solving the dynamic programming in each level requires only O(T) time and O(T) space.
+Algorithm 2 summarizes the greedy reservation strategy above, which has time complexity $O(\bar{d}T)$ and space complexity O(T).
 As has been analyzed earlier in this subsection, in each level, Algorithm 2 is more cost efficient than Algorithm 1, leading to the following proposition:

-Proposition 3: Algorithm 2 incurs a cost no more than Algorithm 1, and is thus 2-competitive.
+Proposition 2: Algorithm 2 incurs a cost no more than Algorithm 1, and is thus 2-competitive.